All Episodes

 It's petrifying if that had happened.

-And admittedly, antibody tests are not perfect, but it's the third report from here, Southern California and Northern California, three areas that were clearly exposed to the virus that has reiterated that a lot more people were exposed than were tested and proving that we've had COVID-19.
+And admittedly, antibody tests are not perfect, but it's the third report from here, Southern California and Northern California, three areas that were clearly exposed to the virus, that has reiterated that a lot more people were exposed than were tested and proving they've had COVID-19.

-We anyone who lives in this area, as you and I do, recognizes that from a long time we were told not to go to the hospital if we thought we might have COVID-19 because we didn't have enough tests, and we needed to save those for people who are really sick, so we can make quick diagnoses.
+Anyone who lives in this area, as you and I do, recognizes that for a long time we were told not to go to the hospital if we thought we might have COVID-19 because we didn't have enough tests and we needed to save those for people who are really sick so we can make quick diagnoses.

 And the other reason, of course, is that a lot of people don't know they're sick.

-The symptoms are minor, or they don't know what they are, or they had no symptoms.
+They don't know what they are or they had no symptoms.

-And so uh this speaks to the fact that there's a lot of folks out there uh who did better than we expected.
+And so this speaks to the fact that there's a lot of folks out there who did better than we expected.

 Two caveats.

-Uh there's a risk when you say this, because there's a uh, you know, it makes it harder to identify people who are uh suffering COVID-19, so they might inadvertently contaminate people around them.
+There's a risk when you say this because there's a, you know, it makes it harder to identify people who are suffering COVID-19, so they might inadvertently contaminate people around them.

 So God forbid you get infected with COVID-19.

-Otherwise, the people who they're called called vulnerable, the vul vulnerable folks aren't supposed to leave the house for fear they'll end up in the hospital if they get COVID 19.
+Otherwise, the people who get called vulnerable, the vulnerable folks aren't supposed to leave the house for fear they'll end up in the hospital if they get COVID-19.

 Unbelievable.

-I mean, so you're still talking about a lot of people, but you know, it's only this week did New York, you know, finally go below 500 deaths a day since April 1st.
+I mean, you're still talking about a lot of people, but it's only this week did New York finally go below 500 deaths a day since April 1st.

-Um we're learning some things, and I I'm not trying to drag in any political controversy here in any way, but there was a New York Post uh editorial today, and it talks about of all the missteps in the early days of the coronavirus crisis, the New York State Health Department may have committed the worst because they were ordering nursing homes to accept residents who tested positive for COVID 19.
+We're learning some things, and I'm not trying to drag you in any political controversy here in any way, but there was a New York Post editorial today, and it talks about of all the missteps in the early days of the coronavirus crisis, the New York State Health Department may have committed the worst because they were ordering nursing homes to accept residents who tested positive for COVID-19.

-And instead of quarantining the folks most vulnerable to the disease, which we we knew that very early, the state inc in that sense, you know it was it was it what that was a death sentence for people in my view.
+And instead of quarantining the folks most vulnerable to the disease, which we knew that very early, the state, in that sense, you know, that was a death sentence for people, in my view.

-Eighty-five percent of the state's confirmed deaths from the bug or people over sixty.
+85% of the state's confirmed deaths from the bug are people over 60.

-Now compare that to, you know, I know that uh that Ron DeSantis, he got criticized because of the kids who are on spring break, etc.
+Now, compare that to, you know, I know that Ron DeSantis, he got criticized because of the kids were on spring break, et cetera.

 And what they did early is deploy all of their mobile testing teams with the Florida National Guard to long-term care facilities.